Schossi/ActionAdventureWeb/_pages/manual/hero/setup.md

 #### TextBox

-The __TextBoxTMP__ here is used to display newly aquired items as part of the Present __TimelineAction__.
+The __TextBoxTMP__ here is used to display newly acquired items as part of the Present __TimelineAction__.
 The one located in TextBoxFullscreen is used in the Die action.

 #### Menu